Complete our simple call back form today!

 Medical misdiagnosis claims against private hospitals or Trusts work differently to those against the NHS.
 This is because private medical professionals have their own liability insurance to cover any disputes as stated by The General Medical Council(GMC).
 Because of this, private misdiagnosis claims are usually more complicated and can therefore take longer to resolve.

 If you think you have grounds for a claim, don’t hesitate to get in touch with our friendly team on 0800 376 0150 for free advice.

 Do I need to go to court during my medical misdiagnosis claim?

 It is unlikely you will have to go to court to settle your case.
 In fact, almost 70% of claims were settled without formal court proceedings between 2017 and 2018, according to the NHS Resolution Report.

 Occasionally when negotiations have broken down, cases can be referred to court.
 If this happens, your specialist solicitor will take care of all the core legalities and fully prepare you, ensuring you feel calm and confident.

 When Katie’s appendix burst and went unnoticed by medical professionals, her mum, Julie, feared the impact it would have on her long-term health.
 That’s why Julie contacted us to help make it right.

 Katie’s medical negligence story - National Accident Helpline

 Not sure if you have a claim?

-For over 25 years, we’ve helped people who have suffered medical negligence claim compensation after they’ve suffered injuries that could have been avoided with a correct diagnosis.
+For over 25 years, we’ve helped people who have suffered medical negligence to claim compensation after they’ve sustained injuries that could have been avoided with a correct diagnosis.
 Our friendly advisors are waiting for your free and confidential call.